onflow/cadence-lang.org/docs/tutorial/06-fungible-tokens.md

 // create the Vault with the initial balance and put it in storage
 // account.save saves an object to the specified `to` path
 // The path is a literal path that consists of a domain and identifier
-// The domain must be `storage`, `private`, or `public`
+// The domain must be `storage` or `public`
-// the identifier can be any name let vault <- self.createVault() self.account.save(<-vault, to: /storage/CadenceFungibleTokenTutorialVault)
+// the identifier can be any string let vault <- self.createVault() self.account.save(<-vault, to: self.VaultStoragePath)
 ```

 This line saves the new `@Vault` object to storage.